Writing Plan Phases

 Graduates of the ITI program should have a variety of writing abilities important for their field.
 The Information Technology Infrastructure faculty generated the following list in response to the question, “With which writing abilities should students in this unit’s major(s) graduate?”

-• Describe quality, methods, and design choices to technical and non-technical audiences
+5. Explain quality, methods, and design choices: Be able to justify design decisions clearly to both technical and non-technical stakeholders.

 Mechanics